Popular matchings with weighted voters: -hardness

 In this section, we show that two highly restricted variants of \textsc{Popular Matching with Weighted Voters} are \NP-complete.
-The first variant assumes a set of non-unit weight vertices of constant size and only 2 kinds of weights for them.
+The first variant (see \Cref{sec:np-const}) assumes a set of non-unit weight vertices of constant size and only 2 kinds of weights for them.
+The second variant assumes that all vertices on each side of the bipartition have identical weights (see \Cref{sec:np:identical-weights}).
+Finally, we show a strong inapproximability result for the case that there are utilities on the edges and one aims to find a popular matching of maximum utility (see \Cref{sec:np:weighted}).